qadan/civviebot/README.md

 # CivvieBot

-CivvieBot is a Discord bot that can generate webhook URLs for use with the Cloud Play feature in Civilization 6.
-Adding a URL to the settings for Civilization 6 allows CivvieBot to track Cloud Play games and their players, and send turn notifications.
+CivvieBot is a Discord bot and light API that can generate webhook URLs for use with the Cloud Play feature in Civilization 6, and receive turn notifications for those games.
 Users can also link themselves to tracked players, allowing them to get actual Discord notifications on their turn.
+The bot includes other slash commands that help keep track of games and players without the need to open Civilization 6.

 ## @TODO: